tc-seiko/tc-seiko.github.io/notes/data-structures-and-algorithms.md

 In the average case, the pivot gets moved to the center.
 This halves N with every iteration.
 Because we're halving the N with every iteration of the partition, this is a lot like binary search, which is in $$O(logN)$$ time.
 And since there are N pivots, quicksort runs, in the average case, at $$O(NlogN)$$ time.

 In the worst case, the pivot doesn't get swapped into the center but stays to the one side.
 This makes worst case quicksort operate at $$O(N^2)$$ time.

+### Merge Sort

+*Recursion* is useful here.

+Divide the array in half, sort each of those halves, then merge them back together.
+Each of the halves has the same sorting algorithm applied to it.
+Eventually you are just merging just two single-element arrays.

+The "merge" function does the heavy lifting.
+To merge two halves, you compare the left-most element on the left half with the left-most element on the right and store the lesser one in the left-most spot in the new, merged array.
+Then you move one spot to the right on the array half that you just copied from and do it again.
+I.e., you compare the earliest unmerged items from both lists and add the smaller one.

+This article on [merge sort](https://www.interviewcake.com/concept/python/merge-sort) explains it better.

+Time complexity is $$O(NlogN)$$ because each comparison step takes N steps, and there are logN splits since you are splitting in half.

+Space complexity is $$O(N)$$ if you do it efficiently, but $$O(NlogN)$$ if you do it less thoughtfully.

+### Radix Sort

 ### Quickselect